Twenty Questions: Looking for Answers to Reduce Disaster Risk

 These are pressing times that require serious consideration of questions that are crucial to our current and future prospects on this planet.
 To that end, the 2018 Natural Hazards Workshop will be organized around the theme of Twenty Questions: Looking for Answers to Reduce Disaster Risk.
 We look forward to working with members of the community to answer these essential questions and to introduce new ways of thinking and acting to reduce the harm and suffering caused by disaster and to improve the quality of life for all.

-Thank you for contributing to the Workshop this July, and for all that you do to make this world a safer and more equitable place.
+Thank you for contributing to the Workshop this July.
+If you want to learn more about the event, and the thinking that informed this year's theme, please see this Director's Corner post.
+On behalf of the entire Natural Hazards Center team, we hope you know how grateful we are for all that you do to make this world a safer and more equitable place.

 Lori Peek, Director